CenterForOpenScience/experimenter/docs/source/random.md

 The most important thing to note is that this module exports a single function.
 This function takes three arguments:
 	- `frame`: the JSON entry for the 'choice' frame in context
 	- `pastSessions`: an array of this participants past sessions of taking this experiment.
-See [the experiments docs](experiments.html) for more explantion of this data structure
+See [the experiments docs](experiments.html) for more explanation of this data structure
 	- `resolveFrame`: a copy of the ExperimentParser's _resolveFrame method with the `this` context of the related ExperimentParser bound into the function.

 Additionally, this function should return a two-item array containing:
 	- a list of resolved frames